Hotels in Springfield, Ohio

 Cobblestone Hotel & Suites - Urbana

-- Free WiFi keeps everyone connected while exploring an unfamiliar city
+- Free WiFi throughout the hotel keeps everyone connected while exploring unfamiliar territory

 Tru by Hilton Huber Heights